Nallurivis/Hybrid-vs.-Standalone-Models-in-Stock-Market-Prediction-Assessing-the-Impact-of-Feature-Engin/README.md

 All data used is publicly available from Yahoo Finance No use of insider data
-The project is for academic research only and does not constitute financial advice
+The project is for academic research only and does not constitute financial advice though our experiment does'nt show that hybrid model outperforms the standalone model it still show the impact of feature engineering on the models in our case it was negitive. but, if we select correct features and optimise our hybrid model.Then we can see that hybrid models outperfome standalone model as we have seen in so many previous studies